-We are pleased to attach our audit planning report for the forthcoming meeting of the Finance, Audit and Performance Committee.
-The purpose of this report is provide the Finance, Audit and Performance Committee with a basis to review our proposed audit approach and scope for the 2015/16 audit, in accordance with the requirements the Local Audit and Accountability Act 2014, the National Audit Office Code of Audit Practice (the Code), standing guidance, auditing standards and other professional requirements, but also to ensure that our audit is aligned with the Committee's service expectations.
+We are pleased to attach our Audit Plan which sets out how we intend to carry out our responsibilities as auditor.
+Its purpose is to provide the Audit Committee with a basis to review our proposed audit approach and scope for the 2016/17 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, (the code), standing guidance, auditing standards and other professional requirements.
+It is also to ensure that our audit is aligned with the Committee's service expectations.

-This report summarises our assessment of the key issues which drive the development of an effective audit for the Council, and outlines our planned audit strategy in response to those risks.
+This plan summarises our initial assessment of the key risks driving the development of an effective audit for the Council, and outlines our planned audit strategy in response to those risks.

-This report is intended solely for the information and use of the Finance, Audit and Performance Committee and management, and is not intended to be and should not be used by anyone other than these specified parties.
+This plan is intended solely for the information and use of the Audit Committee and management, and is not intended to be and should not be used by anyone other than these specified parties.

-We welcome the opportunity to discuss this report with you on 21 March 2016 as well as understand whether there are other matters which you consider may influence our audit.
+We welcome the opportunity to discuss this Audit Plan with you on 2 March 2017 and to understand whether there are other matters which you consider may influence our audit.